bradrn/brassica/docs/Reference.md

   (and hence not mentioned in any category definition block), but nonetheless should never be replaced by U+FFFF by any category definition block.
 Each `extra` declaration overwrites any previous one.

+(See [category definition blocks](#category-definition-block) for further details.)

+### Reporting

+A **report** instruction is simply the word `report` placed on a line of its own.
+This will cause Brassica to record all output words at that point in the rules file.
+These intermediate results will be displayed if selecting ‘Input→output’ format in a graphical interface, or `--show-input` in the CLI.